bhbmaster/rhood/README.md

 - [x] Add dividend profit to my calculations. **(DONE)**

 - [ ] Total all buys per symbol, and all sells per symbol, and ratio with profits and study what that means.

+- [ ] Test if output works with Margins.